St. Vincent is the largest island in the island nation of St. Vincent and the Grenadines, part of the Caribbean Lesser Antilles.

 BANKING IN ST. VINCENT

 The ofﬁcial currency is the Eastern Caribbean Dollar.
-The exchange rate is approximately EC $2.67 to US $1.
 The US Dollar is widely accepted.
 There are ATMs and banks throughout the island and major credit cards are accepted.

-St. Vincent is an international finance center so you’re spoilt for choice for banking.
-There are currently six domestic banks and five international banks operating on the island.
-For more information visit the Financial Services Authority for St. Vincent & the Grenadines.
+St. Vincent is an international finance center, so there are currently six domestic banks and five international banks operating on the island.
+For more information, visit the Financial Services Authority for St. Vincent & the Grenadines.

 The United States Postal Service guidelines for mailing to St. Vincent are here.